 IFS Applications is an integrated ERP software solution that manages four core processes: project management, manufacturing, supply chain management and asset management.
 Combined with various solutions such as HR, financials, CRM and more, IFS Applications is a comprehensive ERP solution that can manage all of your business needs.

-IFS Applications delivers a user experience that’s intuitive and efficient, helping customers find what they need to do their jobs so they can spend fewer hours managing their software and focus on managing their business.
-It’s built using a core principle of manufacturing— producing and assembling components.
-Customers can choose just the components they need for their business and add new ones as necessary.
+IFS Applications delivers a user experience that’s both intuitive and efficient, helping customers find what they need to do their jobs so they can spend fewer hours managing their software, and instead focus time and resources on managing their business.
+This ERP software is fully customizable so that businesses can choose the components they need, adding or removing these modules as necessary.

 Reports of slow response time with IFS installed on client servers/PCs.

 They describe their modules as “solutions,” but you can’t purchase them as separate products.